RadonCoding/RadonCoding/README.md

 </details>

 ### Info
-- Currently learning reverse engineering and programming
+- I'm a student learning reverse engineering and programming in my free time

 ### Donate